 It is going to take us all working together for transformation.
 The unexamined impacts of racism and oppression cannot stand here.
 We are not unique in that racism and oppression are everywhere, but we want to be accountable in the way we acknowledge, listen and learn, commit and collaborate, and follow through with sustained action."

-Dahlia Ashford provides leadership in the areas of residential services, student conduct, The Mosaic Center for Diversity, and the [Not Just] Women’s Center.
+Dahlia Ashford provides leadership in the areas of student conduct, The Mosaic Center for Diversity, and the [Not Just] Women’s Center.
 She is responsible for implementing diversity initiatives that enhance retention and persistence through to graduation, as well as life skills development for underrepresented students.

 My goals are to develop relationships within the Shenandoah community that will prove beneficial to our students.
 I plan to increase the retention efforts for our underrepresented populations.
 Our students need us more than ever, and I hope that Shenandoah University proves to be a place where students can flourish and become productive global citizens.”

-I look forward to collaborating with everyone on campus in an effort to further the success of the students and student-athletes at Shenandoah University as well as being a part of the continuing holistic development of the community."
+I look forward to collaborating with everyone on campus in an effort to further the success of the students at Shenandoah University as well as being a part of the continuing holistic development of the community."

 What Does Inclusion Mean to Us?